-A couple of years later, aged in her early 50s, Nana Ling started writing recipes in the notebook that is the subject of this blog.
-Her youngest child, my grandmother, would have been just 17 years old at the time.
-Her first entry is dated 25 July 1939, a time when the world was emerging from the Great Depression but months away from a global war that would reach Australia’s shores.
+Nana Ling’s first entry in her handwritten recipes is dated 25 July 1939, a time when the world was emerging from the Great Depression but months away from a global war that would reach Australia’s shores.

 She lived in tough times.
 Much of her life was spent living in “the bush” with no electricity, tap water or telephone.
 One of her sons wrote (in an unpublished memoir) that he has memories of Nana Ling “crying because there was no money in the house to buy food.”

 But there was plenty to celebrate.
 My Aunty Pam remembers her cooking on a wood burning stove and her lovely Christmas fruit cakes, which she iced and decorated with hundreds and thousands and a few silver cachous.
 She says, “she was a spiritual person and talked of God a lot, was frightened of nothing and would go for long walks in the bush even at night.”